orionrobots/orionrobots.github.io/wiki/odometry.md

 It is worth pointing out that odometry is still a best guess measurement, and does not give the assurance that a GPS system might give.
 But it is considerably cheaper and easier to implement.

 <h2 id="Use_in_BEAM_robotics">Use in BEAM robotics</h2>
-It also appears in recent news, that ants use it, and possibly other life, which means that it may be a valid method to use in <a class="wiki" href="/wiki/beam_robots.html" title="Biology, Electronics, Aesthetics and Mechanics">BEAM</a> robots.
+It also appears in recent news, that ants use it, and possibly other life, which means that it may be a valid method to use in <a href="/wiki/beam_robots.html" title="Biology, Electronics, Aesthetics and Mechanics">BEAM</a> robots.

 This could be achieved by incorporating a digital counter, but perhaps a more biological approach would be to use a capacitor, with each counter pulse giving a burst of charge to it, topping it up, and then its discharge time would then be relative to the number of pulses.
 Better still, depending on the discharge curve, the robot could then use this to control a locomotive system (perhaps to return to base), and as the curve progresses, slow down its approach to the target.
 This would emulate the recent experiments with ants, in that if you then changed the replay parameters or wheel diameter, the robot would most likely overshoot its target.